antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 Warning CS7023 The second operand of an 'is' or 'as' operator may not be static type 'Fiz'
 ```

-The fix for this is either to refactor our code (maybe we are actually checking against the wrong type to begin with).
-Or to make the class `Fiz` non-static:
+The fix for this is to refactor our code (maybe we are actually checking against the wrong type to begin with), or to make the class `Fiz` non-static:

 ```csharp
 class Fiz